Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Discussions and Conclusions

 \section{Discussions and Conclusions}

 Results of numerical experiments demonstrated that the SCIM environment we propose is \textit{effective} in representing states, actions, and rewards; indeed, the DRL algorithms we implemented have achieved \textit{nearly optimal solutions} in all three investigated scenarios.
 In detail, PPO is the one that better adapts to different topologies and configurations of the SCIM environment achieving higher profits than other algorithms on average, although it fails to reach a positive profit in the most challenging experiment of the 1P3W scenario.
 VPG frequently appears to converge to a local maximum that seems slightly distant from PPO, especially when the number of warehouses increases, but it still obtains acceptable results.
-Finally, A3C is constantly the fastest DRL algorithm, as reported in \cref{tab:time} of \cref{sec:training_times}; however, just like VPG, it is never the best-performing one, perhaps because of its heightened sensitivity to the complex task of hyperparameter tuning.

 It is worthwhile to mention that the BO approach also shows remarkable results, especially when the search space of optimal actions is limited, as in the 1P1W scenario.
 When compared to DRL algorithms, the BO approach seems to suffer more when there are two product types or when the demand exceeds the capacities.
 This is mainly due to the static and non-dynamic nature of the ($s$, $Q$)-policy, which does not allow developing an effective strategy, for example, for saving stocks in advance, but, conversely, culminates in a \textit{myopic behavior}.
-Nevertheless, BO usually achieves respectable results, and the absence of hyperparameters to be tuned offers a considerable advantage.
+Nevertheless, the absence of hyperparameters to be tuned offers a considerable advantage.